Debt Consolidation (what to consider + real life stories included)

 How does debt settlement work?

-Debt settlement is a tricky one and requires you to whip out your negotiation skills.
+Debt settlement is tricky and requires you to whip out your negotiation skills.
 There’s no guarantee the creditor will agree, but there’s no harm in asking.

 The process is pretty simple.
-You can ask your creditor if they would be willing to negotiate a settlement.
+You can ask your creditor if they would negotiate a settlement.
 Do this over the phone or in writing to keep a record of the conversation.

 A creditor can do one of three things: